icebox-php/framework/activerecord.md

 - Reads the `DATABASE_URL` from your environment
 - Creates the database if it doesn't exist
 - Supports SQLite, MySQL, and PostgreSQL databases
+- For SQLite, creates the database file and the `schema_migrations` table
+- For MySQL/PostgreSQL, connects to the server and creates the database

 #### Examples